 Applications open for University of Newcastle 2020 National Writing Program

-The NCSEHE will host the Writing Program for Equity and Widening Participation Practitioners in 2020.
-Now in its fourth year, the program is led by the Centre for Excellence for Equity in Higher Education (CEEHE) at the University of Newcastle, Australia in conjunction with Sheffield Hallam University, UK and the Office for Fair Access, UK.
+Now in its fourth year, the Writing Program for Equity and Widening Participation Practitioners program is led by the Centre for Excellence for Equity in Higher Education (CEEHE) at the University of Newcastle, Australia in conjunction with Sheffield Hallam University, UK and the Office for Fair Access, UK.

 It is increasingly important that higher education institutions reveal the significant impact of equity and widening participation initiatives, including strategies to support access, transition and retention of students from historically under-represented backgrounds.